From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: Lightcone property of the finite difference operator

 The dilation method involves the following partial differential equation,

 with solution $u(t,p): [0,+\infty) \otimes [0,1] \mapsto \mathbb{R} $. $\theta >0$ is a numerical parameter that we will choose to optimize our quantum algorithms later.
 This is a first-order PDE, and the solution can be constructed by the method of characteristics.
-In particular, we assume that $\kappa(t)$ is positive, and the solution propagates to the left and $u_R(t)$ acts as the boundary condition.
+When $\kappa(t)$ is positive, the solution propagates to the left and $u_R(t)$ acts as the boundary condition.
 For convenience, we write

 with the partial differential operator given by, for any differentiable function $v(p)$,